Skip to content

 Resilience Development in Schools

-• Resources for Schools and Youth Organisations: A comprehensive document that offers a range of suggested resources that can be used in schools and youth organisations to help protect, promote, and support the mental health and wellbeing of children and young people.
-Whilst this is not an exhaustive list, the resources highlighted have been developed by Education and Health colleagues and National Mental Health organisations.
+• Resources for Early Years, Schools, and Youth Providers: A comprehensive document that offers a range of suggested resources that can be used in early years, schools, by youth providers to help protect, promote, and support the mental health and wellbeing of children and young people.

 • Healthy Minds Resilience Session: The Resilience session from our Healthy Minds Resource (number 13) can help raise awareness of what resilience is, what it means to be resilient, the benefits to mental health and what we can do to help develop resilience.